interTwin-eu/xtclim/continuous_integration.md

 * Understand each step of a typical CI: linting, testing, link checking.
 * Explain the tools used: `pytest`, `ruff`, `flake8`, etc.

-## What is CI (Continuous Integration)?
+## What is CI (Continuous Integration)

 CI is a DevOps practice that automatically tests and validates code at each modification (push or pull request) to:

 * Detect errors early (through tests, linting, checks)
 * Maintain code quality (enforce formatting and standards)